spartan2015/sonar-coffeelint-plugin/README.md

-Recommend running with coffelint installed local project add env variable for coffeelint config json as COFFEE_LINT_CONFIG
+Recommend running with coffelint installed local project add env variable for coffeelint config json as COFFEE_LINT_CONFIG when running the sonar-scanner pointing to your project